ricvolpi/min-max-loss/README.md

 # Code for the paper [Minimizing the Maximal Loss: How and Why](https://arxiv.org/pdf/1602.01690.pdf)

 Unofficial implementation of the work by Shalev-Schwartz and Wexler (ICML 2016).
+Work in progress.

 ## Getting started